Sex education – youngest level

 Hello world - Friendship Knowing how to cultivate and maintain good relationships is an important skill.
 Discussing friendship with children and examining what characterizes a good friendship lays a precious foundation for all future relationships.

-Gender, Sex, and Everything Else is a sex education book for children aged 7–10 years.
+Sex is a Funny Word is a sex education book for children aged 7–10 years.
 It addresses children and families of all types, genders, and sexual orientations so that all children and all families should be able to see themselves in the book.
 The book is in comic book format, following four children as they learn about gender and sex with respect, trust, pleasure, and justice as guiding principles.

 The book is an important guide about the body, gender, and sexuality for children.
 It provides an essential foundation in sex education and also facilitates discussions between students and teachers, allowing everyone to express their views and experiences while learning about respect, boundaries, safety, and pleasure.